Shawn Liotta: Duquesne University

-Liotta gained experience at the college level as the Running Backs coach at Duquesne University where he was a part of the Dukes 2003 NCAA Division IAA- Mid Major National Championship under Head Coach Greg Gattuso.
+Liotta gained experience at the college level as the running backs coach at Duquesne University where he was a part of the Dukes 2003 NCAA Division IAA- Mid Major National Championship under head coach Greg Gattuso.
 Liotta has served as a coach at the Professional, Collegiate, and High School level including serving as a head or assistant coach at every level of high school football in the State of Pennsylvania.

 Erie Professional Indoor Football

 Liotta was hired as the head coach of the Pittsburgh RiverRats in 2007.
 In 2008, the franchise moved to Erie, Pennsylvania, and Liotta remained with the franchise.
 In 2009, Liotta left Erie to join the Wheeling Wildcats.
 Liotta returned to Erie in 2010.
 In 2011, Liotta coached quarterback, Adam DiMichele to an MVP season in the Southern Indoor Football League, as well as a Northeast Division title.
 After leading the Explosion to the UIFL North title game in 2012, Liotta was named the 2012 UIFL Coach of the Year.
 Liotta re-signed for the 2012 season.
 In 2012 Liotta authored a book titled Developing and Maintaining a Successful Professional Indoor Football Program.
-In 2013 Liotta led the Explosion to a perfect (12-0) record and the 2013 CIFL Championship.
+In 2013 Liotta led the Explosion to a perfect (12–0) record and the 2013 CIFL Championship.
 The Explosion finished with the league's top ranked offensive and defensive unit and Liotta was named the 2013 CIFL Coach of the Year.
 The 2013 season marked the 3rd consecutive year that Erie finished with the league's top overall offense with a different first year starter at quarterback.
 His brother Jeremy Liotta coordinated the defense which also finished as the league's top defense overall.
-In 2014 despite a large roster turnover, Liotta led the Explosion to a regular season record of 9-2.
+In 2014 despite a large roster turnover, Liotta led the Explosion to a regular season record of 9–2.
 The Explosion would have to travel to Saginaw Michigan to take on the Sting, setting up a rematch of the 2013 CIFL Championship game.
-Erie would go on to blow out the Sting 46-15, earning the right to defend their championship against the Marion Blue Racers.
-The Explosion would prove to be too much for the Racers, defeating them 38-26, capturing the league championship for the 2nd year in a row.
-The Explosion would not fare as well in 2015 with their move to the Professional Indoor Football League, only winning one league game in their inaugural season in that league.
+Erie would go on to blow out the Sting 46–15, earning the right to defend their championship against the Marion Blue Racers.
+The Explosion would prove to be too much for the Racers, defeating them 38–26, capturing the league championship for the 2nd year in a row.
+The Explosion would not fare as well in 2015 with their move to the Professional Indoor Football League, only winning one league game in their only season in that league; the Explosion folded after losing its medical sponsorship after the 2015 season.